AlexSafatli/interview-prep/README.md

 ## Language Coverage

-There are samples of code written in Python, C++, Java, Perl, and Go.
+There are samples of code written in Python (both 2 and 3), C++, Java, Perl, and Go.
 While I love writing code in C, it does not tend to be my language of choice for interview preparation.

 ## Organization